ShayanChk/ShayanChk/README.md

 ✍🏾 About Me

-I am a Data Analyst and have been involved in various projects, including report preparation, with a special focus on Data Migration projects.
-I excel in fast-paced environments and am adept at delivering projects under tight deadlines.
-I am known for my analytical thinking, problem-solving skills, and effective communication.
-I am eager to bring my experience to a new team, to face and tackle challenges, as well as to level up my skills in a high-quality environment.
+Detail-oriented and analytical Data Analyst with a strong background in extracting, cleaning, and analyzing complex datasets in the IT sector.
+Proficient in utilizing advanced statistical methods and data visualization techniques to interpret trends and provide actionable insights.
+Skilled in database management, SQL querying, and proficiency in Python and business intelligence tools such as Power BI.
+Experienced in collaborating with cross-functional teams to optimize data-driven decision-making processes and enhance organizational efficiency.
+Strong problem-solving abilities combined with a meticulous attention to detail to ensure data accuracy and reliability.
 Here's of what I bring to the table:

 💻 Skills